learn-co-curriculum/curriculum-team/style_guide.md

   the terminal emulation program, i.e. the thing that handles raw input and output and painting a screen. **NOTE** it does not process the input for semantic meaning. `ls` is handled by the **shell** not the **terminal**.
-You _can_ type `ls` into the termainal though.
+You _can_ type `ls` into the termainal though
 * `the shell` takes input, thinks, prints things out.
 Pretty safe.
 Use this when you're trying to talk about the OS level mechanics.
-The shell doesn't paint the screen.
+The shell doesn't paint the screen
 * `Terminal` is a command used only by Mac users.
 Not safe
 * `console`s exist in Chrome and in an XTerm.
-Not safe.
+Not safe
 * `bash` is a specific shell.
-Probably not safe.
+Probably not safe
 * The command prompt is the thing set by `PS1`, might be safe to orient by, but it doesn't process data, etc.
 * The command-line...roughly the same as shell, but it's really a style of of interaction.
-Prefer shell.
+Prefer shell

 <a name="wc_subs"></a>
 Table of Substitutions